Jeffrey N. Steenson

-Jeffrey Neil Steenson PA (born April 1, 1952) is an American retired priest and prelate of the Catholic Church and a former bishop of the Episcopal Church within the Anglican Communion.
+Jeffrey Neil Steenson (born April 1, 1952) is an American retired priest and prelate of the Catholic Church and a former bishop of the Episcopal Church within the Anglican Communion.
 Steenson was the first ordinary of the Personal Ordinariate of the Chair of Saint Peter which was established for former Anglicans who have become Catholics.
 He was previously the bishop of the Episcopal Diocese of the Rio Grande from 2005 to 2007, when he resigned and was received into full communion with the Catholic Church.

 Education

 Steenson earned a B.A. from Trinity International University in 1974, an M.A. in church history from Trinity Evangelical Divinity School in 1976, and an M.Div. from Harvard Divinity School in 1978.
 He went on to earn a D.Phil. from the University of Oxford in 1983 with a dissertation entitled "Basil of Ancyra and the Course of Nicene Orthodoxy".

 Episcopal Church ministry

-Steenson was ordained as a priest of the Episcopal Church on June 29, 1980, and became a curate at All Saints' Church in Wynnewood, Pennsylvania, and later the rector of the Church of the Good Shepherd (Rosemont, Pennsylvania), and then St. Andrew's Church in Fort Worth, Texas.
+Steenson was ordained as a priest of the Episcopal Church on June 29, 1980, and became a curate at All Saints', Wynnewood, Pennsylvania, and later the rector of the Church of the Good Shepherd in Rosemont, Pennsylvania, and then St. Andrew's Church in Fort Worth, Texas.

-In October 2004, Steenson was elected coadjutor bishop of the Episcopal Diocese of the Rio Grande; he was consecrated on January 16, 2005.
+In October 2004, Steenson was elected coadjutor bishop of the diocese of the Rio Grande.
+He was consecrated on January 16, 2005.
 On August 1, 2005, he succeeded Terrence Kelshaw as Bishop of Rio Grande.
 Steenson was a member of the Board of Trustees of Nashotah House and the Board of Directors of The Living Church Foundation.

 In September 2007, Steenson announced his decision to resign as bishop, effective December 1.